 In all of world history, there has never been a civilization like that of China’s.

 This might sound an obvious thing to say – all civilizations are unique.
-But in its combination of longevity, continuity, sophistication and impact on the rest of the world, it stands in a league of its own.
+But its combination of longevity, continuity, sophistication and impact on the rest of the world, places Chinese civilization in a league of its own.

 In terms of longevity, the only rival it has is India’s, the other ancient civilization that is still flourishing today.
 And indeed, the Indus civilization pre-dated the rise of literate, urban civilization in China by about a thousand years.
 However, it later vanished, and cultures in the Indian subcontinent remained at a much simpler level of complexity for some thousand years or more.